Akshaykumar05/2024/README.md

 * **Producer**: An application or process that sends events to Kafka topics.
 Producers write data to Kafka.
 * **Consumer**: An application or process that reads events from Kafka topics.
 Consumer subscribe the data.

+#### Kafka Partition
+A partition is a substitution of a Kafka topic.
+Topics can have multiple partitions so data can be spread out across brokers.

+Each partition maintains a sequential order of messages, allowing parallel read and write for higher performance.